-By now, you know that MS happens when your lymphocytes, and other immune cells, mistakenly attack your nervous system.
+By now, you know that MS happens when your lymphocytes, and other immune cells, mistakenly attack your central nervous system.

 How can GILENYA help?
 GILENYA is thought to help by activating certain sensors on your lymph nodes, which keeps some white blood cells in your lymph nodes.
-That way, these white blood cells aren't released into your bloodstream, where they can attack your nervous system.
+That way, these white blood cells aren't released into your bloodstream, where they can attack your central nervous system.

 GILENYA also activates certain sensors on your heart (similar to the ones on your lymph nodes), which cause your heart rate to slow down.
 Unlike the sensors on your lymph nodes, the effect on the sensors on your heart is temporary and only happens when you start GILENYA.
 This slowdown in heart rate is expected, and it's the reason you're monitored during your first dose.

 If you're one of the few people who experiences symptoms of slow heart rate (such as dizziness, tiredness, or feeling like your heart is beating slowly or skipping beats), the health care professional monitoring you can help you manage these symptoms.